+3. Academic Rank, Academic Titles and Academic Tenure.3.1 Definition of Academic Rank and Academic Title.
+Civilian and military faculty in the School hold one of four academic ranks: Instructor, Assistant Professor, Associate Professor and Professor.
+Faculty members also have an academic title that indicates both their academic rank and their current specialty, such as “Associate Professor of Mathematics,” for example.
+Special appointments have additional modifiers to the title, such as “Visiting Associate Professor of Mathematics,” for example.
+The academic criteria for awarding a given academic rank to a faculty member are the same regardless of whether that member is military or civilian, and regardless of whether the appointment is of a special type (e.g. visiting) or not.
+Academic titles supplement but do not replace official duty titles.3.2.
+Definition of Tenure.
+Throughout this document, the term tenure refers to “academic tenure.”
+For civilian faculty, this term does not refer to civil service tenure but rather a concept introduced and regulated by AFI 36-804.
+For military faculty, the concept of tenure is established in these Standing Rules in the spirit of the Constitution’s emphasis on shared governance and the blending of military and academic cultures.
+A faculty member is tenured if they have been awarded tenure according to the processes and standards described in these Standing Rules.
+A faculty member is tenure-track if they were appointed to this status in their initial appointment letter from the Dean, have not already been awarded tenure, and have not yet failed to be awarded tenure by the end of their mandatory tenure year, a date which is specified in their initial appointment letter.
+As detailed in Paragraphs 5.11, 5.12 and 5.13, the consequences of being awarded tenure depend on whether the faculty member is military or civilian.

+3.3.
+Academic Ranks.
+The academic criteria for each academic rank are provided below.
 3.3.1.
 Professor.
 Those appointed or promoted to this rank, which is one of the highest honors that the Institute can bestow, are teacher-scholars of genuinely national standing who have made recognized contributions to the academic discipline and to the Institute.
 They are expected to have demonstrated excellence in teaching, to have performed recognized and outstanding research in their fields of specialization, and to have been pre-eminent in professional service.
 A Professor is a senior faculty member who has established himself or herself both as a leader in the chosen discipline and is recognized for his or her contributions to the Air Force and Department of Defense.
 The Professor will have established a sustained, productive, and widely recognized research program that involves the education of graduate students.
 A Professor will also mentor less senior faculty.
 The rank of Professor is usually attained by promotion from Associate Professor after a positive evaluation of performance and promise.